bennettcolecohen/stytch-svelte-kit/README.md

 - All private page routes are in the `(private)/` directory.
 The parent load function in `+layout.server.ts` simply checks for a session in `locals`.
 If there is none, we redirect to the sign in page.

 - In the sign out route, we revoke the session and then (redundantly) set a cookie that expires immediately.

+—————

+In your `.env` file, you'll need to set the `STYTCH_PROJECT_ID` and `STYTCH_SECRET`.
+We don't need the public token because not using any frontend sdk.